V School Web Development Review

 - G.I.
 Bill—Active-duty service members and veterans can pay for class with their G.I. benefits

 - Scholarships—Veterans and other at-need students may qualify for full or partial scholarships.

-V School offers the sort of training that sets students up for lucrative and long-term careers in web development.
+V School offers the sort of training that sets the student up for a lucrative and long-term career in web development.
 Tuition for the course is higher than some bootcamps, but the school’s skills-based learning approach ensures that its graduates have everything they need to land a job.